-Compliance in healthcare is the process of following the rules, regulations, and laws that pertain to the healthcare industry.
+Compliance in healthcare is how an organization follows the rules, regulations, and laws that pertain to the healthcare industry.

-Healthcare compliance can cover a wide range of practices and include internal and external rules.
+Healthcare compliance covers a broad range of practices, including internal and external rules.
 But most healthcare compliance issues involve patient safety, the privacy and security of patient information, and billing practices.

-All healthcare organizations must have some level of compliance, and a compliance plan, to operate effectively.
-Healthcare compliance keeps healthcare organizations running efficiently and securely, and, via compliance training, ensures that everyone follows the proper procedures and understands what’s expected of them.
+All healthcare organizations must have some type of compliance plan to operate effectively.
+Healthcare compliance keeps healthcare organizations running efficiently and securely to assure that everyone follows the proper procedures.

-Ultimately, healthcare compliance is about providing safe, high-quality patient care and protecting patients’ personal and medical data.
-Healthcare organizations can continue to improve the quality of care by complying with industry standards and regulations, and taking corrective action when needed.
+Ultimately, healthcare compliance comprises safe, high-quality patient care and protecting patients’ personal and medical data.
+Healthcare organizations can continue to improve the quality of services by complying with industry standards and regulations and taking corrective action when needed.

 Healthcare organizations are held to standards, regulations, and laws at the state and federal levels.
-Healthcare organizations that violate these laws can be hit with massive fines, lawsuits, and/or they may lose their licenses.
+A healthcare organization that violates these laws can face regulatory fines, lawsuits, exclusion from government healthcare programs, or loss of operating licenses.

-To help medical providers and facilities maintain an effective compliance program, the U.S. Department of Health and Human Services’ Office of the Inspector General (OIG) offers a number of resources on its website.
+To help medical providers and facilities maintain an effective compliance program, the U.S. Department of Health and Human Services’ Office of the Inspector General (OIG) offers numerous resources on its website.
 That said, laws and regulations change frequently.
 A good compliance solution can help you keep track of changes and updates to tell you what you need to do to maintain regulatory compliance.

 Federal Regulations Governing Healthcare Compliance